tud-mit-plone/escience/README.md

 For image processing needs, eScience requires several other libraries and their development headers.
 On Debian the libraries are packaged in `imagemagick libpng-dev libjpeg-dev libmagickwand-dev graphicsmagick`.

+To integrate with source code managment systems, additional packages have to be present: `bzr cvs mercurial subversion`.

 ## Installation

 First initialize the Ruby environment: